julieqiu/exp/librarianx/doc/alternatives-considered.md

 We ultimately went with a command-based interface (`/commands/commands.json`) because of explicitness and debuggability.
 Commands show exactly what will run, making it easy to inspect commands.json to see the exact commands that executed.

-## Removing Version from .librarian.yaml
+## Removing Version from librarian.yaml

-We considered removing the `version` field from `.librarian.yaml` and using language-specific version files (version.go, pyproject.toml, Cargo.toml) as the single source of truth because of eliminating duplication.
+We considered removing the `version` field from edition configurations in `librarian.yaml` and using language-specific version files (version.go, pyproject.toml, Cargo.toml) as the single source of truth because of eliminating duplication.

 However, this approach had these costs: